Dwgranadier/Capstone/README.md

 ## This document describes my Capstone project organization and workflow

 Organization: Datasets (described below) can be found in the 'data' folder'.
 The 'misc' folder contains scratch files that I used throughout but do not contain anything to be graded
-The answer to the below questions are in Capstone_project.Rmd and TCFB_2020.ipynb
+The answer to the below questions are in Capstone_project_FINAL_.Rmd and TCFB_2020.ipynb found in the code folder.

 Choice of datasets: I chose the publication describing Immunohistochemical typing of adenocarcinomas [Fernandez Moro, et al.](https://datadryad.org/stash/dataset/doi:10.5061/dryad.g8h71)